 - Applicants must be able to support themselves financially, especially those who do not receive housing and council tax benefits, i.e. they must be able to meet the weekly contribution from their own resources.

 Applicants must be able to live independently but can have a local authority care package (care workers coming one - three times a day to help with washing, dressing, and meals).
 Applicants must have sufficient mobility to be able to be able to carry out simple tasks for themselves once the carer has left for the day.
-This is because the warden is not permitted to offer any form of assistance with personal care or the administration of medication.
+This is because the scheme manager is not permitted to offer any form of assistance with personal care or the administration of medication.

 Applicants must be able to participate and enjoy living in the community and benefit from communal living.

 Applications for residence from persons owning their own home/s, or who have the proceeds of the sale of their home/s would only be considered when: